visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 - The Document excerpt
 - The Document content
 - Configured search keywords
-- Text extracted from the attached PDF
+- Text extracted from the attached PDF or DOCX file

-This means a Document can appear when someone searches for words that are inside the uploaded PDF, even if those words are not in the Document title.
+This means a Document can appear when someone searches for words inside its uploaded PDF or DOCX file, even if those words are not in the Document title.

 ### Important PDF Limits